ec-builds/enterprise-homelab/projects/network-security/wireguard-vpn.md

 **Resolution**

 Restored the default configuration and verified successful connectivity.
-After confirming the VPN worked correctly, I changed the VPN subnet to better align with my internal IP addressing scheme.
-This will simplify future firewall rules and network segmentation when I deploy VLANs.
+After confirming the VPN worked correctly, I changed the VPN subnet to better align with the internal IP addressing scheme.

+This provides a cleaner foundation for future firewall rules and network segmentation.

+## Target OPNsense Integration

+WireGuard will migrate from the ASUS router to the dedicated OPNsense firewall as the network-security architecture is implemented.

+The migration is intended to provide:

+- Centralized VPN and firewall administration
+- Individual WireGuard peer management
+- Granular firewall policies for VPN traffic
+- Restricted access to specific VLANs and network resources
+- Improved logging and visibility
+- Integration with the broader network segmentation strategy
+- Easier revocation of individual remote-access peers

+Rather than treating VPN-connected devices as broadly trusted network clients, access can be explicitly permitted based on the resources each peer or VPN network requires.

 ## Future Improvements

+- [ ] Deploy the dedicated OPNsense firewall
+- [ ] Configure WireGuard on OPNsense
-- Migrate WireGuard to OPNsense after deploying a dedicated firewall
+- [ ] Migrate existing WireGuard peers
+- [ ] Define VPN-specific firewall policies
+- [ ] Restrict remote access based on VLAN and resource requirements
-- Integrate internal DNS
+- [ ] Integrate internal DNS
+- [ ] Validate full-tunnel routing
+- [ ] Validate access restrictions between VPN clients and internal network segments
-- Restrict VPN access with firewall rules based on VLANs
+- [ ] Centralize VPN and firewall logging